Solar energy is advertised by many as a clean energy source in terms of being both sustainable and renewable with zero emissions.

 Different colours of light have different wavelengths.
 Red light (low energy) through visible light to Blue light (high energy).
 Rain droplets can reflect light and seperate the light in to different colours sometimes seen as a rainbow.

 Photovoltaic (PV) semiconductor cells in each solar panel convert energy from sunlight solar radiation in to electricity.
-The construction materials specified in the solar panel manufacture contribute to efficiency and lifespan.

 Efficiency of solar panels is maintained by keeping panels clean and free of excess dirt.